-To some it may seem like a strange concept at first, but you have likely engaged in the sharing economy without knowing it.
-Perhaps through hiring a book from the library, renting a car or scooter, or being an active member of a community garden.
+Simply put, if we share more and buy less, we drastically reduce our impact on the environment.
+To some, it may seem like a strange concept at first, but you have likely engaged in the sharing economy without knowing it.
+Perhaps through hiring a book from the library, renting a car or being an active member of a community garden.

 The energy and resources that go into the production of ‘stuff' is shared across the community, as are the costs.
 When fewer people own things, it reduces the need to extract new materials from the earth, like oil to make plastic.
 Making fewer products also reduces associated water use and greenhouse gas emissions.

-Technology is making it easier and cheaper to share, rent, and exchange our tangible and intangible possessions.
-This growing movement has websites and apps (software applications for mobile devices) for sharing cars, food, clothes, holidays, housing, bikes, finance, education, desks, tasks, and even errands.
+Technology is making it easier and cheaper to share, rent and exchange our tangible and intangible possessions.
+This growing movement has websites and apps for sharing cars, food, clothes, holidays, bikes, finance, education, desks, tasks and even errands.

 You can save money, enjoy your passions, connect with people, and reduce waste!
 Here's a little slice of what's out there...